-Encryption has now become a mainstream term as a solution to many privacy risks.
-Privacy advocates and security analysts are extensively recommending it to all the individuals regardless of the risk intensity they are prone to.
-Similarly, encrypting a device could help you in many ways including data safety in case of your device theft.
-Fortunately, the individuals with Linux device have the best way out that is Linux disk encryption.
+Encryption has become a mainstream term as a solution to many privacy risks.
+Privacy advocates and security analysts are extensively recommending it to all individuals regardless of the risk intensity they are prone to.
+Similarly, encrypting a device could help you in many ways, including data safety in case of device theft.
+Fortunately, individuals with Linux devices have the best way out Linux disk encryption.

 Disk encryption is a method for absolute storage device protection instead of security implementations on electronic files individually.
-It is an extraordinary helpful method for a device which ensures that your data is stored in an unreadable coded form.
-The access to encrypted data is only possible for an authorized person with the accurate encryption key.
+It is an extraordinarily helpful method for a device that ensures that your data is stored in an unreadable coded form.
+Access to encrypted data is only possible for an authorized person with an accurate encryption key.

 Disk encryption isn’t an unknown term for most people nowadays.
-Also, many devices are now with the default encrypting feature to protect your data stored on the disk.
-Disk encryption has some potential advantages;
+Also, many devices now have the default encrypting feature to protect your data stored on the disk.
+Disk encryption has some potential advantages:

-- Disk encryption prevents unauthorized access to data when the PC is located in a place where untrustworthy people can access your PC, if your PC gets stolen, at the computer repair shop or when you discard it.
+- Disk encryption prevents unauthorized access to data when the PC is located where untrustworthy people can access it, if your PC gets stolen, at the computer repair shop, or when you discard it.

 - Whole disk encryption ensures the protection of all the files, folders, and temporary files.
 Hence each and everything is encrypted on the disk.

-- Full Disk encryption covers each and every file and folder, so there is no chance of anything left behind, this is more secure than encrypting individual files and folders where by chance you can leave something important unencrypted.
+- Full Disk encryption covers every file and folder, so there is no chance of anything being left behind; this is more secure than encrypting individual files and folders where you can leave something important unencrypted by chance.

-- Disk encryption only protects you against the untrustworthy people who can have the physical access to your computer.
-It cannot save you from cyber attacks, and your computer is still vulnerable to get attacked by a hacker who could access your device through malware installation.
+- Disk encryption only protects you against untrustworthy people who can have physical access to your computer.
+It cannot save you from cyber attacks, and your computer is still vulnerable to getting attacked by a hacker who could access your device through malware installation.

-- Malicious apps and websites can still pop, and your system might get infected with the viruses or worms they contain.
+- Malicious apps and websites can still pop up, and your system might get infected with the viruses or worms they contain.